phanx-wow/BetterBattlePetTooltip/README.txt

 tooltips.
 It supports item tooltips for caged battle pets, unit tooltips for wild battle pets, and minimap tracking tooltips.

-The default "Collected (1/3)" text is changed to "1/3 Collected (L25)", to indicate the level of your collected pet, and both the text and the tooltip border are colored by the rarity of your collected pet.
+The default "Collected (1/3)" text is changed to "Collected (Level 25)", to indicate the level of your collected pet, and both the text and the tooltip border are colored by the rarity of your collected pet.